trekdemo/ruby-threading/slides.md

 * Avoid lazy-loading
 * Prefer data structures over mutexes
 * Use immutable objects

+Note:
+  AST: It's the DOM of your code
+  Lazy-loading: require not thread-safe, deadlocks Avoid data structures: hide the low level mutex management with data structures
+  Immutable objects: objects that can't be modified after the initialization

 ## Avoid or protect concurrent data modification